aestrada7/node-esb-tunnel/readme.md

 #### Using APP_URL

-The use of `APP_URL` allows an application to include `https://api-test.allianz.com/node-esb-tunnel/environment.js` and have access to the value defined on the CloudFoundry environment variables.
+The use of `APP_URL` allows an application to include `https://api-test.allianz.com/node-esb-tunnel/environment.js` and have access to the value defined on the environment variables.
 Once injected, accessing the values is easy since the object is saved on the global JavaScript variable `APP_URL`.
 A sample of its use:

 ```
 var currentEnv = 'myeh';